3mdeb/conferences/2023-qubesos-summit-trenchboot-aem-status.md

   + (Almost) a success
   + AMT came locked and there was no way to reset password
   + No graphical output from BIOS via PiKVM (tried various EDIDs) 🙁
+  + Some USB ports do not work (could be issue of this particular unit)
   + Gave up on automation, implementing with hardware on a desk

 .center.image-60[![](/img/hp_elitedesk_800_g2.jpg)]